bomonike/bomonike.github.io/scada.md

 * Siemens
 * Omron
 * Mitsubishi
-* ABB?
+* ABB (for robots???)

-* robots (from ABB, etc?)

-Protocols:
+## Protocols

+A big part of Induction's value proposition is that the Ignition platform provides a work-around to <strong>proprietary protocols</strong> imposed by vendors to lock their customers into expensive solutions (and higher profits for the vendor).

 * TCP (using the HSMS standard, SEMI E37)
-* RS-232 based protocol (using the SECS-I standard, SEMI E4).
 * <a target="_blank" href="https://en.wikipedia.org/wiki/MQTT">MQTT</a> (Message Queue Telemetry Transport), a lightweight, publish-subscribe, machine to machine network protocol for message queue/message queuing service.
 It was created to monitor oil pipelines within the SCADA industrial control system.
 SarkplugB format or add-in <a target="_blank" href="https://inductiveautomation.com/exchange/2670/overview">Vanilla Transmission</a>

+Ignition's OPC-UA (Open Platform Communication United Architecture) <a target="_blank" href="https://inductiveautomation.com/ignition/modules/ignition-opc-ua">module</a> <a target="_blank" href="https://www.youtube.com/watch?v=3EREV8Q5PNU">VIDEO</a>:
 * <a target="_blank" href="https://inductiveautomation.com/ignition/modules/opc-com">OPC-COM</a> for legacy OPC servers
 * OPC-DA (Data Access) v2 & 3 for Windows
 * OPC-HDA (Historical Data Access) v12
-* <a target="_blank" href="https://inductiveautomation.com/ignition/modules/ignition-opc-ua">OPC-UA</a>

-* SECS/GEM is the <a target="_blank" href="https://en.wikipedia.org/wiki/SECS-II">Equipment Communications Standard E5</a> / Generic Equipment Model (standard E30) protocol defined by the <a target="_blank" href="https://en.wikipedia.org/wiki/SEMI">SEMI (Semiconductor Equipment and Materials International)</a> organization for equipment-to-host data communications.
+* RS-232 based protocol (using the SECS-I standard, SEMI E4).
+SECS/GEM is the <a target="_blank" href="https://en.wikipedia.org/wiki/SECS-II">Equipment Communications Standard E5</a> / Generic Equipment Model (standard E30) protocol defined by the <a target="_blank" href="https://en.wikipedia.org/wiki/SEMI">SEMI (Semiconductor Equipment and Materials International)</a> organization for equipment-to-host data communications.
 In an automated fab, the interface can start and stop equipment processing, collect measurement data, change variables and select recipes for products.

 * SMS (mobile) text notifications

 * <a target="_blank" href="https://en.wikipedia.org/wiki/DNP3#:~:text=Distributed%20Network%20Protocol%203%20(DNP3,as%20electric%20and%20water%20companies.">DNP3</a> (Distributed Network Protocol 3) used  in electric and water utilities
 * EC 61850
 * BACnet

-<a target="_blank" href="https://inductiveautomation.com/exchange/">Induction's Exchange</a> website provides (at time of writing) 442 add-ons for download.

 * Send message to Lark